thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 0 & \text{otherwise~}(\Delta E > 0 \land T=0)
 \end{array} \right. $$ {#eq:simulatedAnnealingP}

-In other words, if the new candidate solution is actually better than the current one, i.e., $\Delta E <0$, then we will definitely accept it.
+In other words, if the new candidate solution is actually better than the current best one, i.e., $\Delta E <0$, then we will definitely accept it.
 If the new solution is worse ($\Delta E > 0$), the acceptance probability then

 1. gets smaller the larger $\Delta E$ is and
 2. gets smaller the smaller the so-called "temperature" $T\geq 0$ is.

 The algorithm is inspired by simulating the thermodynamic process of *annealing* using statistical mechanics, hence the naming&nbsp;[@MRRTT1953EOSCBFCM].
 Both the temperature&nbsp;$T>0$ and the objective value difference&nbsp;$\Delta E>0$ enter [@eq:simulatedAnnealingP] in an exponential term and the two above points follow from $e^{-a}<e^{-b}\forall a>b$ and $e^{-a}\in[0,1]\forall a>0$.

+The optimization process is initially "hot."
+The search progresses wildly any may accept even significantly worse solutions.
+As the process "cools" down, the search tends to accept fewer and fewer worse solutions and more likely such which are only a bit worse.
+Eventually, at temperature&nbsp;$T=0$, the algorithm only accepts better solutions.
-The temperature decreases and approaches zero with the algorithm iteration&nbsp;$\iteration$, i.e., the performed objective function evaluations.
+Therefore, the temperature decreases and approaches zero with the algorithm iteration&nbsp;$\iteration$, i.e., the performed objective function evaluations.
 In other words, $T$ is actually a monotonously decreasing function $T(\iteration)$ called the "temperature schedule" and it holds that $\lim_{\iteration\rightarrow\infty} T(\iteration) = 0$.

-This means, we can add a third point, namely

-3. The acceptance probability decreases over time.

 ### Ingredient: Temperature Schedule

 The temperature schedule&nbsp;$T(\iteration)$ determines how the temperature changes over time (where time is measured in algorithm steps&nbsp;$\iteration$).
 It begins with an start temperature&nbsp;$T_s$ at $\iteration=1$.
 Then, the temperature is the highest, which means that the algorithm is more likely to accept worse solutions.
-It will then behave similar to a random walk.
+It will then behave a bit similar to a random walk and put more emphasis on exploring the search space than on improving the objective value.
 As time goes by and $\iteration$ increases, $T(\iteration)$ decreases and may even reach&nbsp;0 eventually.
-Once $T$ gets small enough, then Simulated Annealing will behave exactly like a hill climber.
+Once $T$ gets small enough, then Simulated Annealing will behave exactly like a hill climber and only accepts a new solution if it is better than the best-so-far solution.
 This means the algorithm tunes itself from an initial exploration phase to strict exploitation.

 \repo.listing{lst:temperatureSchedule}{An excerpt of the abstract base class for temperature schedules.}{java}{src/main/java/aitoa/algorithms/TemperatureSchedule.java}{}{main}